sparkle-project/sparkle-project.github.io/documentation/index.md

   3. The tool will generate the appcast file (using filename from [`SUFeedURL`](/documentation/customization/)) and also [`*.delta` update](/documentation/delta-updates/) files for faster incremental updates.
 Upload your archives, the delta updates, and the appcast to your server.

 When generating the appcast, if an `.html` file exists with the same name as the archive, then it will added as the `releaseNotesLink`.
-As of Sparkle 2.9 (beta) and macOS 12, basic markdown support using a `.md` file has also been added.
+As of Sparkle 2.9 and macOS 12, basic markdown support using a `.md` file has also been added.
 Run `generate_appcast -h` for a full overview and list of supported options.

 If your app opts into [SURequireSignedFeed](/documentation/customization/#security-settings), `generate_appcast` will also sign your appcast and release note files.
 If you make further modifications to your appcast or release notes, you will need to re-run generate_appcast to generate updated signatures.